PierceMckinnon/FoodTempSensor/README.md

 - V-IR2 =0
 - I= V/R2
 - 3.3-(V/R2)*R1-V=0
 - (-V+3.3)*R2/V=R1
 This can then be used together with the Steinhart and Hart equation to determine temperature.
-I configured the ADC so that I could get digital values to be used in the equation.
-To print the temperature onto the LCD I made a custom float to char function.
+I configured the ADC so that I could get digital values to be used in the equation.To print the temperature onto the LCD I made a custom float to char function.
 I found the temperature to be accurate to +-1 degree Celcius at room temperature.
 Unfortunately, the thermistor cannot be used to penetrate meat such as chicken to determine the internal temperature.
 The meat must be cut open which results in some heat loss but it still provides a reasonable estimate.

 ![](https://raw.githubusercontent.com/PierceMckinnon/FoodTempSensor/master/Images/Temperature%20Working.PNG)
 ## Step 2: Configuring the accelerometer